-Thomas E. O'Hern Director Nominee Director Since: 2018
+Thomas E. O'Hern Director Nominee

-Age: 63 Board Committees: Executive Other Public Company Boards: Douglas Emmett, Inc.
+Director Since: 2018 Age: 64 Board Committees: Executive Other Public Company Boards: Douglas Emmett, Inc.

 On January 1, 2019, Mr. O'Hern became our Chief Executive Officer and is responsible for the strategic direction and overall management of our Company.
 Mr. O'Hern became one of our Senior Executive Vice Presidents in September 2008 and was our Chief Financial Officer and Treasurer from July 1994 until his election as Chief Executive Officer.
 Mr. O'Hern was an Executive Vice President from December 1998 through September 2008 and served as a Senior Vice President from March 1993 to December 1998.
 From our formation to July 1994, he served as Chief Accounting Officer, Treasurer and Secretary.
 From November 1984 to March 1993, Mr. O'Hern was a Chief Financial Officer at various real estate development companies.
 He was also a certified public accountant with Arthur Andersen & Co. and he was with that firm from 1978 through 1984.
-Mr. O'Hern is a member of the board of directors, the audit committee chairman and a member of the compensation committee of Douglas Emmett, Inc., a publicly traded REIT.
+Mr. O'Hern is a member of the board of directors and audit committee chairman of Douglas Emmett, Inc., a publicly traded office REIT.
 Mr. O'Hern also serves on The USC Marshall School of Business Board of Leaders and on the board of trustees of the Torrance Memorial Medical Center Foundation.

-As our Chief Executive Officer and long-time Chief Financial Officer, our Board values Mr. O'Hern's many years of leadership, senior executive expertise and strategic direction.
-His knowledge of our Company and the REIT industry, tax matters and complex joint venture structuring, expertise in both debt and equity in the capital markets, the financial and operational elements of our Company's business, as well as his extensive relationships with key stakeholders, including partners, lenders, stockholder advisors and tenants, will continue to provide our Board with critical information to oversee and direct the management of our Company.
+As our Chief Executive Officer and long-time Chief Financial Officer, our Board values Mr. O'Hern's many years of leadership, senior executive expertise, strategic direction and his deep relationships and experience in our industry and in the retail and shopping center industry generally.
+His knowledge of our Company and the REIT industry, tax matters and complex joint venture structuring, strategic planning, expertise in both debt and equity in the capital markets, the financial and operational elements of our Company's business, as well as his extensive relationships with key stakeholders, including partners, lenders, stockholders and tenants, will continue to provide our Board with critical information to oversee and direct the management of our Company.
 In addition, his many years of experience on the board of Douglas Emmett, Inc. and his role as audit committee chairman will continue to serve him well on our Board.